haskellguide/haskellguide.com/content/code-of-conduct/index.md

 when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Geoffrey Huntley <ghuntley@ghuntley.com>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Maintainers are obligated to maintain confidentiality with regard to the reporter of an